Hair Transplant Repair Using CIT (Cole FUE)

 Hair Transplant Repair and Hair Restoration Treatments

 Forhair patients often receive hair restoration treatments.
-Those undergoing hair transplant repair are particularly good candidates.
+Those undergoing hair transplant repairs are particularly good candidates.
 Several treatments are particularly impressive and are the result of surgical wound generation.
-Others include at-home treatments with formulas to promote hair density and growth as well overall scalp health.
+Others include at-home treatments with formulas to promote hair density and growth as well as overall scalp health.

 Cytokine Rich Plasma (CRP)